 Look for usually high exit rates too to find out where visitors are leaving your site.
 Sometimes a high exit rate is OK – like on a thank you page after someone fills out a form.
 But if you have a page that is supposed to be driving conversions, a high exit rate is a big red flag.

-A good website is optimized and effective at achieving your goals.
-If your website isn’t generating the results you want, our team of web designers and developers are here to help!
+Good website design is optimized and effective at achieving your goals.
+If your website design isn’t generating the results you want, our team of web designers and developers are here to help!